fjchange/MIST_VAD/README.md

 The details of training are listed in [Training_Guidelines.md](https://github.com/fjchange/MIST_VAD/blob/master/Training_Guidelines.md).

 ## Reference
+If you find the codes help, please cite our paper.

 Recommended Citation Form:
 > Jia-Chang Feng, Fa-Ting Hong and Wei-Shi Zheng.
 “MIST: Multiple Instance Self-Training Framework for Video Anomaly Detection, Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition.
 2021.